Ctrl+C, Ctrl+V, more than 70% code currently shared on GitHub is duplicated.

 The truth is, each team should decide what the optimal package size should be for their specific purposes, and define the ways to store those packages, accordingly.
 Ready-made solutions are mostly lower-level in terms of both size and abstraction, but to reach ultimate efficiency (and not to regress to “tolerable” practices) an agency deserves to share larger entities on the same self-containing, comfortably encapsulated terms.

 Another issue that many encounter is keeping the shared code accessible and up-to-date.
 It’s not just the question of ownership, e.g. on NPM mentioned above, but the general discoverability and versioning concerns.
 While no one would want to install a whole library to use a component, when it’s the other way round – i.e. everything floating free, things become messy.
 Not only is it harder to find the modules needed, but also the versioning gets complicated quite fast.
-Now, the higher is the change rate/frequency of updates – the more teams are working remotely – and the more testing needs to be done, specifically on the integration level, the more frustrating it gets.
-One doesn’t have to go far to hear people complaining of linking, submodules only working on one branch, nesting issues, etc.
+Now, the higher the change rate/frequency of updates – the more teams are working remotely – and the more testing needs to be done, specifically on the integration level, the more frustrating it gets.
+One doesn’t have to go far to hear people complaining about linking, submodules only working on one branch, nesting issues, etc.

 Again, the optimal approach is to consider how maintainable you want the whole shared code to be – and in what particular ways.
 For some projects, the focus is on testability; in some, it’s mostly about the plain possibility to find updated versions and ensure backward compatibility.
 Either way, the system has to be arranged for clarity.